ayyzad/RSS-Summarizer/README.md

    - Fill in your OpenAI API key
    - Add your Gmail address
    - Add the Google App Password (not your regular Gmail password)
-   - Add recipient email address
+   - Add recipient email addresses (comma-separated for BCC)

 5. Configure RSS feeds:
    - Edit `config.json` to add your desired RSS feed URLs